EsraaMadi/Hotel-tone-analyzer/README.md

 <br>

 ## Components / Services Types:
-In this project, we are going to implement and provide two:
+In this project, we are going to implement and provide two services:
 1. Hotel tone analyzer:
     - Using this service, you can pass a hotel name and get the normalized tone analysis for all its reviews.
 We cover these tones: anger, fear, joy, and sadness (emotional tones). analytical, confident, and tentative (language tones).
 2. Hotel indexer: